REI Co-op Big Haul Review

 For carrying the bag by your side, our testers prefer to use one of the heavy-duty grab handles on each side of the pack.
 These handles are a little more comfortable than the main carry handle, give you more leverage over the bag, and leave the bag in a more comfortable spot against your body.

 When hauling the bag over long distances, the more comfortable and efficient carrying method is to use the built-in backpack straps.
-The top of these straps are permanently affixed to the bag, but are stowed in a padded compartment on top of the pack while not in use.
-To engage these straps, simply remove them from the padded compartment and attach the bottoms to the reinforced connection points on the bag.
-To re-stow the straps, simply remove the bottom connection points and replace them within the padded compartment.
+The top of these straps are permanently affixed to the bag but are stowed in a padded compartment on top of the pack while not in use.
+To engage these straps, remove them from the padded compartment and attach the bottoms to the reinforced connection points on the bag.
+To re-stow the straps, remove the bottom connection points and replace them within the padded compartment.
 These backpack straps are well-padded, ergonomically shaped, and adjustable in length.
+Our reviewers appreciated that these backpack straps placed the duffel higher up on our backs for a more ergonomic carrying experience and better weight distribution, and that they could stow easily away when not in use.

 The only carrying method missing with the Big Haul 90 is a comfortable way to sling the bag over one shoulder.
 The main carrying handles are too short to do this, and the backpack straps aren't ideal for this.
 While you can adjust the strap lengths and the bottom connection points, the location of the fixed top connection points and the fixed padding on the straps make slinging the bag over one shoulder imbalanced and uncomfortable.